idaholab/mastodon/doc/content/source/materials/ComputeIsolatorDeformation.md

-This material object calculates the deformation matrix of seismic isolator elements (such as lead-rubber and friction pendulum isolators), when modeled using a two-noded link elements.
+This material object calculates the deformation matrix of seismic isolator elements (such as lead-rubber and friction pendulum isolators), when modeled using two-noded link elements.
 The syntax and input parameters for this class are described below.

 !syntax parameters /Materials/ComputeIsolatorDeformation